 Build a medical budget

-A health savings account (HSA) can help by building up a tax-advantaged pool of money for medical expenses.
+A health savings account (HSA) may help by building up a tax-advantaged pool of money for medical expenses.
 If your medical expenses are significant, you might also want to consult with a tax advisor to discuss ways to pay them off in a tax-advantaged way.

-Create a plan for debt
+Create a plan for medical debt

 While that’s a welcome development, significant medical debt can still be a burden.
 If you ignore medical bills long enough, some of these bills could go to collections and eventually damage your credit score, making it difficult to borrow in the future.
-Medical debt can also harm your credit score if it forces you to stop paying your other bills, as 27% of respondents in the Discover Personal Loans survey had acknowledged.
-In total, 58% of all debt in collection is medical debt, making it the most common type of debt.5
+Medical debt can also harm your credit score if it forces you to stop paying your other bills, as 25% of respondents in the Discover Personal Loans survey had acknowledged.* In total, 58% of all debt in collection is medical debt, making it the most common type of debt.7

 When dealing with medical bills and debt, our four-step plan will help you get rid of your medical debt and put you back on the road to financial wellness.